KirillVelichk0/hse_system_developing/README.md

 # hse_system_developing
-This is a repo for hse system programming
+This is a repo for hse system programming course